iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 I'm an old Mac-head at heart, and I've been using Macs since the mid 1990s (the first Mac I used was an LC II with System 7.1 installed on it).
 I don't tend to *genuinely* think that the computing experience was better in the olden days — sure, there's a thing to be said about the simplicity of older software, but most of my fondness for those days is nostalgia.

-For example, I have wonderful memories of finally getting a copy of [ClarisWorks](https://en.wikipedia.org/wiki/AppleWorks#AppleWorks_and_ClarisWorks_(Macintosh_and_Windows,_1991–2004)) and being able to do pixel-based image editing, which sparked a wonderful childhood "career" of tinkering with icons and various other bits and bobs in ResEdit.
+For example, I have wonderful memories of finally getting a copy of [ClarisWorks](https://en.wikipedia.org/wiki/AppleWorks#AppleWorks_and_ClarisWorks_(Macintosh_and_Windows,_1991–2004)) and being able to do pixel-based image editing, which sparked a wonderful childhood "career" of tinkering with icons and various other bits and bobs with that and ResEdit.
+The things you get do before code signing!

-However, I'm not going to sit here and tell you with a straight face that ClarisWorks on System 7 in the 1990s was better than using the myriad of tools we have available to us today.
+However, I'm not going to sit here and say with a straight face that ClarisWorks on System 7 in the 1990s was better than using the myriad of tools we have available to us today.
 It's nostalgia for a simpler time — both in computing, and in my life.

 An exception to that, however, is Apple's [Aperture](https://en.wikipedia.org/wiki/Aperture_(software)).
 I'm *still* grumpy that Apple discontinued it back in 2015, and I'm not alone.
 Start spending time in the online photography sphere and you'll start to notice a small but undeniable undercurrent of lament of its loss to this day.
-A comment thread underneath an article about Adobe hiking their subscription prices because they added AI to it… mostly complaining, but search and you'll find it: "I miss Aperture."
+Find an article about Adobe hiking their subscription prices because they added AI for some reason, and amongst the complaining in the comments you'll invariably find it: *"I miss Aperture."*

 <img width="256" src="/pictures/aperture/aperture-icon.png" /> \\
 *Aperture's icon.*